 We are constantly striving to compile helpful travel advice and tips for our customers.
 Here we have compiled a list of relevant articles to address some typical questions we get from our customers.
 In addition, we are including ideas and suggestions for places to go and things to do on your journeys.
 If you have other ideas for articles or destinations, please send them along.
 If you are looking for International Health Insurance or Travel Medical Insurance plans you can request a free quote online.

 To be eligible for global medical insurance, you must be residing outside of your home country on or before the effective date of your plan, which is why it is important to apply early for coverage.
-Most plans will require that you apply 30 to 45 days prior to departure date.
+Most plans will require that you apply 30 to 45 days prior to the departure date.
 This application time is necessary for the approval process of the insuring company as well as validation of your health condition and any pre-existing conditions… Read: When To Apply For Global Medical Insurance